Delivered in 3-7 Days

 Once complete, though, slide the LEDs into their places using their glue tabs (if using hot glue) and then secure them down with small nails hammered into place from underneath if necessary.
 Work one section at a time until all the LEDs are in place and secure.

-It's also important to note that this entire template process can be avoided if you can draw out your design beforehand on the surface area where you'll be placing your lights, but not everyone is an artist!
+It's also important to note that this entire template process can be avoided if you can draw out your design beforehand on the surface area where you'll be placing your lumens lighting, but not everyone is an artist!
 If this is the case for you, then follow the steps above and skip straight to gluing your LEDs into place.

 In a perfect world where resources are plentiful, it would be a great idea to use solar panels for energy.
 It's not that there are no benefits to using solar panels; instead, there are many problems worldwide that make it difficult for solar panels to be used right now.
 There are huge problems with poverty and people who don't have access to electricity or money to buy it.